Vivektiwari15/gamestore/README.md

 # gamestore
-It is an  game store
+It is an e-commerce platform for games